swrlly/vrelay/README.md

 2. `git clone --recurse-submodules https://github.com/swrlly/vrelay.git`
 3. `py -m pip install -r requirements.txt`
 4. `py proxy.py` to start the proxy server.
+5. Obtain a way to force the Valor client to connect to localhost.
+The easiest way to achieve this is to follow instructions in [updater](https://github.com/swrlly/vrelay/tree/main/updater).
 5. In Valor, connect to the proxy server in the server list and you're good to go.

 ## How to write my own plugins?